BNLNPPS/BNLNPPS.github.io/_about/howto-website.md

 This website is implemented using [GitHub's Pages](https://pages.github.com/) service which makes it easy to create a website associated with a GitHub account or project.
 Pages uses [Jekyll](https://help.github.com/articles/using-jekyll-with-pages/), a tool to automatically build a website from source files (which are kept in GitHub).
 It supports structured sites like blogs in a simple but powerful way.
 It produces a very fast website as all pages are pre-built as static web pages.
 The site content is written using the easy [Markdown syntax](http://daringfireball.net/projects/markdown/syntax) (which is used by GitHub itself).

-A [Jekyll for beginners page](/misc/jekyll-beginners.html) provides some useful hints to make using Jekyll in the NPPS context easier.
+**A [Jekyll for beginners page](/misc/jekyll-beginners.html) provides some useful hints to make using Jekyll in the NPPS context easier.**

 ## How to add and edit information

-For developing the site once it stabilizes we will follow the *[pull request](https://help.github.com/articles/using-pull-requests/)* workflow in GitHub.
-During early rapid development the main editors use push.
+For developing the site the main editors use push.
+Less frequent contributors can use the *[pull request](https://help.github.com/articles/using-pull-requests/)* approach.
 To use the pull request workflow, fork the [website repository](https://github.com/BNLNPPS/BNLNPPS.github.io), edit the files you want to edit, push them to your fork, and open a pull request.

-You can easily (to the extent that installing Ruby is easy) set up a local instance of the site in order to preview your submissions.
-This is strongly recommended because it makes the mod-test-iterate cycle local and very fast, and ensures that what you ultimately upload is debugged.
+You can easily (to the extent that installing Ruby is easy, and it isn't) set up a local instance of the site in order to preview your submissions.
+This makes the mod-test-iterate cycle local and very fast, and ensures that what you ultimately upload is debugged.
 See the [documentation](https://help.github.com/articles/using-jekyll-with-pages/)
 on installing and running Jekyll.
 The website uses the master branch of the BNLNPPS.github.io repository.

+Another approach is to use the online service netlify.com to preview your changes.
+A free account is sufficient for this purpose.

 If you are not familiar with GitHub and Git, you can read the HSF's [survival kit](https://hepsoftwarefoundation.org/github-beginners.html)!